git-commit-id/git-commit-id-maven-plugin/README.md

     </pluginRepository>
 </pluginRepositories>
 ```

-It'll soon be available from maven central, I hope by the way... :-)
-You don't need to add it as a *dependency*, just use the plugin as described bellow.

-To see what versions are currently deployed you may go to: <a href="https://oss.sonatype.org/index.html#nexus-search;quick~git-commit">https://oss.sonatype.org</a> (or just use IntelliJ IDEA ;-))

-Also, don't be afraid to use SNAPSHOT versions as they've passed the testing process and really shouldn't break anything in your code :-)
-Of course, use STABLE releases if you want to be sure of it, I'm also updating them each major improvement or bugfix.

 Using the plugin
 ----------------
 It's really simple to setup this plugin, here's a sample pom that you may base your **pom.xml** on: